 This type of analysis should provide investors in private capital food for thought.
 How well do your return expectations hold up during an economic slowdown?
 What does the distribution of expected cash flows and returns tell you about the risk in your portfolio?

 At FRG, we specialize in helping people answer these questions.
 If you would like to learn more, please visit www.frgrisk.com/vor-pcf or contact us.

-Dominic Pazzula is a Director with the Financial Risk Group specializing in asset allocation and risk management.
+Dominic Pazzula is a Director with FRG, specializing in asset allocation and risk management.
 He has more than 15 years of experience evaluating risk at a portfolio level and managing asset allocation funds.
 He is responsible for product design of FRG’s asset allocation software offerings and consults with clients helping to apply the latest technologies to solve their risk, reporting, and allocation challenges.